 Securities Lending: The University has an agreement with BlackRock Institutional Trust Company, N.A., which acts as custodian for the University's Long Term Fund investments and authorizes the bank to lend securities held in the University's accounts to third parties.
 The bank must obtain collateral from the borrower, or acceptable securities.
-When the University's securities are delivered to a borrower as part of a securities lending arrangement, the borrower is required to place collateral with the lending agent equal to at least 102% of the loaned securities' fair value, including interest accrued, as of the delivery date.
+When the University's securities are delivered to a borrower as part of a securities lending arrangement, the borrower is required to place collateral with the lending agent equal to as least 102% of the loaned securities' fair value, including interest accrued, as of the delivery date.
 Both the collateral and the securities loaned are marked-to-market on a daily basis, with additional collateral obtained or refunded as necessary.
 In the event that the loaned securities are not returned by the borrower, the bank will, at its own expense, either replace the loaned securities or, if unable to purchase those securities on the open market, credit the University's accounts with cash equal to the fair value of the loaned securities.

 The University receives 75 percent of the net revenue derived from all securities lending activities and the bank receives the remainder of the net revenue.
-Interest and dividend income reported as part of non-operating investment income in the Statement of Revenues, Expenses, and Changes in Net Position includes \$300,861 and \$97,070 earned by the University during the fiscal years ended June 30, 2019 and 2018, respectively, in conjunction with the securities lending program.
+Interest and dividend income earned by the University in conjunction with the securities lending program is reported as part of non-operating investment income in the Statement of Revenues, Expenses, and Changes in Net Position.